Double entry accounting: How it works for your business

 Posting to the ledger organizes all journal entries into five main categories:

-• Equity: Owner's investment and retained earnings
+- Equity: Owner's investment and retained earnings (recorded as credits when increasing)

-This gives you clear account balances and shows exactly where your money comes from and goes.
+This organization gives you clear account balances and shows exactly where your money comes from and goes.
+Your financial statements then show the complete picture, proving your books balance correctly.

 Debits and credits